General Data Protection Regulation

 - Review and update how you seek and manage consent (an opt out option is no longer good enough!)

-- Put procedures in place to report a data breach to the ICO within 72 hours if necessary, and make sure all staff understand what constitutes a data breach
+- Put procedures in place to report a data breach to the ICO within 72 hours if necessary, and make sure all staff understand what constitutes a data breach.
+Further guidance on data breaches is on the ICO website.

 - Think about extra protections for under 16s